bufbuild/docs.buf.build/docs/tour/implement-grpc-endpoints.md

 ## 11.3 Implement the Client {#implement-the-client}

-We can also implement a simple client in `client/main.go` with the following:
+You can start implementing a simple client by creating `client/main.go` file:

 ```terminal
 $ mkdir client
 $ touch client/main.go
 ```

+Copy and paste this content into that file:

 ```go title="client/main.go"
 package main